 MORPHOLOGY AND BIOLOGIC FEATURES

 As a group, the enteroviruses are picornaviruses that are extremely small (22-30 nm in diameter), naked capsid virions with icosahedral symmetry.
 They possess single-stranded, positive-sense RNA with a covalently bound small virus-encoded protein (VPg) and a capsid formed from 60 copies of four nonglycosylated proteins (VP1, VP2, VP3, and VP4).
 The basic building block of the capsid is the protomer containing one copy each of VP1, VP2, VP3, and VP4.
 Five protomers (pentamers) are placed at each of the 12 vertices of the icosahedron to form a capsomere of 60 protomers.
 The shell is composed of VP1, VP2, and VP3, whereas VP4 is attached on the inner surface.
 On the surface of the virus, there is a deep depression or canyon around each pentameric vertex.
 The receptor binding site is located at the floor of the canyon.
 The virion structure of a picornavirus member is shown in Chapter 13 (Figure 13–1).
 Replication and assembly occurs exclusively in the cellular cytoplasm; one infectious cycle can occur within 6 to 7 hours.
 This results in cessation of host cell protein synthesis and cell lysis with release of new infectious progeny.
 The replication cycle is shown in Figure 12–1.
 Picornaviruses enter the host cell via receptor-mediated endocytosis (viropexis) following interaction of a viral surface protein with a specific receptor on the host cell.
 Picornaviruses use a wide variety of host cell receptors, including PVR or CD155 (poliovirus), CD55 (coxsackieviruses, echoviruses, enterovirus 70), and ICM1 (some coxsackieviruses A).
-After the removal of capsid protein, ...
+After the ...